David Manson (schoolmaster): Child-centered pedagogy

-The description Hamilton offers through "Mr.Gourley" of Manson's disciplinary scheme is consistent with that provided by William Drennan.
+The description Hamilton offers through "Mr.Gourley" of Manson's scheme is consistent with that provided by Drennan.
 In the classroom Manson mimicked the hierarchy of adult society.
 The boy and girl who excelled at their morning lessons were appointed the king and queen while others were nominated, with various titles, as members of the "royal society" according to their academic performance and ability to repeat lines of grammar.
 Further down the academic ranking were the pupils who could only remember a small number of lines and were designated as tenants and under-tenants, and below them the triflers and sluggards.
 The rent or tribute paid to rank was a certain portion of reading or a spelling lesson, so that to receive their due one child might be induced to assist another.
 On Saturdays, when there was no formal class, the king and queen had the privilege of calling a parliament to settle accounts.

 Unlike the hierarchy to which their families were subject in the adult world, the ranking of the pupils within the school was not fixed and, other than by regard, was not enforced.

-The key to Manson's scheme, according to Drennan, was the "liberty of each to take the quantity [of lessons] agreeable to his inclination".
-When, after 18 months he had collected some 20 scholars and was sufficiently confident, Manson admitted children to the school "who had contracted an aversion to their books because they had been forced to them, by severe correction".
-His method was to pay them seemingly little attention at first.
-The disaffected novices were allowed to "enter cheerfully and heartily into the amusements of the school" without being forced to attend classes or to read.
-Seeing "the honours conferred on children who paid attention to their books", and conversely the "disrespect due to such as were ignorant, and consequently inattentive", in time the new pupils would themselves "request the favour of a lesson".
+But by "annexing titles places and honours to the several degree of improvement, good behaviour and benevolence", children, according to Manson, soon discover for themselves a "powerful incentive to every laudable pursuit": the "desire for reputation and dignity, and an aversion to disgrace and meanness".

 Manson's overriding commitment was to banish "drudgery and fear [...] from places of junior education", by emphasising choice instead of coercion; and encouragement instead of punishment.
 Thus, for Manson "knowledge, diligence and sobriety are not sufficient qualifications" in a teacher.
 There has to be the "patience, benevolence and a peculiar turn of mind by which [he] can make a course of education an entertainment to himself as well as to the children".